lexman/s-and-p-500-companies/scripts/README.md

 Install all dependencies :

-    pip install jinja2
     pip install -r requirements.txt

 You can also work on a [virtualenv](http://docs.python-guide.org/en/latest/dev/virtualenvs/) .

-NB : under debian-based distributions you might need to be able to compile and install the messytables dependencies : ``sudo apt-get install libxml2-dev libxslt-dev python-dev lib32z1-dev``

 ## Run the scripts